Email Metrics You Should Be Tracking (And How to Improve Them)

 How to Improve Click-Through Rate (CTR)

 CTR is a direct signal of content effectiveness.
-High opens with low clicks often indicate misaligned messaging or weak calls to action.
+High opens with low clicks often indicate misaligned messaging, poor targeting, or issues uncovered in email structure and formatting.

 • Align email content with explicit subscriber intent